 $ balena apps ID APP NAME DEVICE TYPE ONLINE DEVICES DEVICE COUNT 1 myApp raspberrypi3

 Once we have some apps it’s time to start provisioning devices into them, to do this we need to first download an balenaOS image for our device type from https://balena.io/os .
 As we are deploying a Raspberry Pi 3 device, we can go to https://balena.io/os/#downloads-raspberrypi and download the image for it.

-After having downloaded the operating system image, unzip it somewhere locally, and then use the balena CLI to configure it for our openBalena instance.
+After having downloaded the operating system image, unzip it somewhere locally, and then use the balena CLI to configure it for our openBalena server.
 This can be done as follows:

 $ balena os configure ~/Downloads/balenaos-raspberrypi3-2.22.1+rev1-dev-v7.25.3.img --app myApp

-Once the image is configured with network credentials and keys to connect to our openBalena instance we can use https://etcher.io to flash it onto our SD card and then boot the device up.
+Once the image is configured with network credentials and keys to connect to our openBalena server we can use https://etcher.io to flash it onto our SD card and then boot the device up.

 After about 30 seconds we should be able to see our newly provisioned device in our app, to do this we run